slbailey/retrovue-doc-standards/documentation-standards.md

 - Code fences specify the language (` ```bash`, ` ```powershell`, ` ```python`).
 - Present CLI examples in both bash and PowerShell when syntax differs.
 - Tables are acceptable for structured comparisons but keep them narrow and scannable.
+- Default to ASCII characters.
+Use Unicode (en/em dashes, mathematical symbols, non-breaking spaces) only when illustrating protocol output or external interfaces that require them.
 - Use **MUST**, **SHOULD**, **MAY** for normative statements; avoid ambiguous phrasing.
 - Include “Status” sections when documenting experimental or deprecated features.